ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 # events-4 - process receiver configuration

 This Nodebook will process the receiver configurations (such as MAP code) from the events table and load them into the schema's `receiver_config` table.
-This is a new initiative by OTN to document and store this information, to provide better feedback to researchers regarding the detectability of their tag-programming through time and space.
+This is a new initiative by OTN to document and store this information, to provide better feedback to researchers regarding the detectability of their tag programming through time and space.

+There are many cells in this Nodebook that display information but no action is needed from the Node Manager.

 ### Import cells and Database connections